pstefanovic/grpc-load-balancing/README.md

 ### Client Side Egress Proxy - Sidecar

-The server runs as a headless service, and a proxy is deployed as a sidecar on each client instance.
+The server runs as a headless service, and run an egress **proxy as a sidecar on each client instance**.
 No load-balancing implementation needed in a client application—also, no proxy on the server side.

 ```sh
 kubectl create namespace clsidecar